anchore/vunnel/tests/quality/README.md

  - fail when there is a rise in FNs relative to the results from the last grype release
  - otherwise, pass

+These criteria are configured per provider in `tests/quality/config.yaml`.

 F1 score is the primary way that tool matching performance is characterized.
 F1 score combines the TP, FP, and FN counts into a single metric between 0 and 1.